SolomonGithu/edge-ai-behavioral-coaching-assistant/README.md

 - Edge Impulse Studio
 - Arduino App Lab
 - Local Small Language Models available in App Lab:  Qwen, LLama, Gemma

+Qwen 3.5 0.8B was used for this project.

 ## How to Use the Application